lsunl/plastic-pollution-project/README.md

 We've analyzed and visualized the flow of plastic pollution at a global level using HTML/CSS, Python & Flask and SQLite.

 ## Requirements
-This application requires Python 3.6
+This application requires Python 3.6 and FLASK to be already installed

 ## Access the project
 1. Clone this repo